 Project 4: Knowledge sharing

-Through our partnership with UCT and ISS we are able to increase our capacity to undertake evidence-based research as well as increase our reach in terms of sharing and promoting good practice.
+We are able to increase our capacity to undertake evidence-based research as well as increase our reach in terms of sharing and promoting good practice.

 To benefit from research in our community that we and others will use to engage with institutions and processes outside our community to strengthen our contribution to knowledge and increase the impact of our violence prevention work.